Troy University Quick Facts

-Georgia – Albany, Atlanta, Augusta/Ft.
-Gordon, Brunswick and Columbus/Ft.
+- Georgia – Albany, Atlanta, Augusta, Brunswick and Ft.
 Benning

 International sites are:

-Korea – Camp Humphreys, Osan Air Base and Yongsan Army Garrison
+- Korea – Camp Humphreys and Osan Air Base

-Accreditation: Troy University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Troy University.
+Troy University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master's, education specialist, and doctoral degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Troy University.

 In addition to its regional accreditation, Troy University also holds many prestigious specialized accreditations and memberships.

-International Student Enrollment: More than 1,000, representing 76 countries
+International Student Enrollment: More than 700, representing more than 65 countries

 Languages Spoken: Nearly 90 different languages are spoken by TROY students, faculty and staff.